 In addition to having great health benefits, running marathons are an impressive feat of strength and endurance.
 However, as with any sport, runners should make sure to invest enough time in training and gear to avoid injuries, and preserve their joints for many more races to come.

-Dr. Andrew of the Dr. Andrew Quoc Dutton Orthopaedic and Sports Clinic will be glad to answer any questions related to marathon preparations, or treatment options for running-related injuries.
+Dr. Dutton of the Dr. Andrew Quoc Dutton Orthopaedic and Sports Clinic will be glad to answer any questions related to marathon preparations, or treatment options for running-related injuries.